CSB-KUL/yMap/README.md

                         proteins network visualisation.

-In a user friendly was, it generates "final-report" file to report all the Non-synonymous mutations that overlaps or falls inside the above mentioned proteins functional regions.
+In a user friendly way, it generates a "final-report" file to report all the Non-synonymous mutations that overlaps or falls inside the above mentioned proteins functional regions.

-    Contents
+The final-report is complemented with two files; enrichment and visualsation id file.

+#Contents

             scripts: ymap.py